OK, today I want to start branching further out into another very important part of your hiking gear on the site. That area is hiking pants.

 I was in a store only last week looking for a new pair of hiking pants.
 When I buy a pair of pants for the trail, the main thing I look for is usability all year round.
 To that end, these pants have all the features I would look for in a good pair of hiking pants.

 They're water resistant so good to protect you from that odd rain shower.
 The nylon material will also mean that should they should dry quickly.
 However, I recommend you have a pair of outer rain pants for serious waterproof protection as well as your hiking pants.

-As the Paramount II pants are made of nylon they are pretty lightweight and breathable.
+As the Paramount II pants for men are made of nylon they are pretty lightweight and breathable.
 That's important for the hotter times of year but of course that's where these really come into their own as if it's getting a bit too hot on the trail, simply zip the bottom of the pants off (see zip at the bottom of the picture to the left).

 I have a pair of Columbia pants with this feature and it works a treat, although I only use them in the summer as they're not suitable for all year round hiking like these are.

 These pants also have zippered parts at the knees so you can easily slide the bottom half off while leaving your hiking boots on.